patel-vansh1607/notes1/git-github/git-basics.md

 - Use `git add` to tell Git *“Hey, I want to include this file in the next commit.”*
 ---
 ## 🟡 `git commit`

+- Takes the staged changes and **records them** in the repository history.